hakerdefo/hakerdefo.github.io/about.md

 - And last but not the least I prefer Fossil over Git to manage my code.

 <p></p>
 Still got a question or simply curios?
-Please don't hesitate in mailing me.
+Please don't hesitate in <a href="mailto:pclink1@y7mail.com">Emailing me</a>.
 I love to hear from random people.
 A simple hello email from you might be good enough to put a smile on my face and make my day; you never know!